 The hours before an interview matter more than most candidates realize.
 Your goal is to arrive calm, focused, and ready to have a conversation rather than deliver a performance.

 For in-person interviews: Plan to arrive in the neighborhood 20 minutes early, but do not enter the building until 5 minutes before your scheduled time.
-Arriving too early signals anxiety.
+Arriving too early signals anxiety and creates logistical awkwardness for the receptionist.
 Use those extra minutes to review your notes in a nearby coffee shop or your car.
 Bring a printed copy of your resume, a notebook, and a pen.

 Do not schedule anything stressful in the hours before your interview.
 Do not try to squeeze in a final practice session that morning.
 Your preparation happened over the past week.
 Today, you trust it.